atlassian/nucleus/README.md

   * Linux - RedHat
   * Linux - Debian

+## Stable Version

+The currently "stable" version is `v0.8.3`, unless you want a walk on the wild side.
+Please stick to that release.

 ## Electron Version Requirements

 Please note that using Nucleus requires that you use Electron `>=2.0.0`.